-It's actually pretty easy to do yourself, but can be time consuming.
+It's easy to do yourself but can be time-consuming.
 Take a look at our full guide on how to carpet line and insulate your Campervan Conversion.

 Campervan Solar Panels

-Solar panels are completely silent, require no maintenance or upkeep, and they have the potential of generating more energy than you might need.
+Solar panels are completely silent, require no maintenance or upkeep, and have the potential to generate more energy than you might need.

-Installing them can be confusing and time-consuming but with a few helpful resources you should have no problem getting connected to the grid in no time.
-With the right equipment and setup, you will be able to be completely off-grid.
+Installing them can be confusing and time-consuming but with a few helpful resources you should be fine getting connected to the grid in no time.
+With the right equipment and setup, you can be completely off-grid.

-Solar panels are a fairly in-depth topic.
-We've put together this helpful Solar Panel guide to talk you through the full process.
+Solar panels are a reasonably in-depth topic.
+We've compiled this helpful Solar Panel guide to talk you through the entire process.

 Campervan Diesel Heating Systems

-From frigid winter nights to breezy summer days, campervan diesel heating systems can help you stay comfortable and cozy no matter the season.
-Whether you're hoping to keep your vehicle warm while on long mountain treks or looking to make a roomy flatbed conversion more inviting, investing in a reliable diesel heating system is imperative.
+From frigid winter nights to breezy summer days, campervan diesel heating systems can help you stay comfortable and cosy no matter the season.
+Investing in a reliable diesel heating system is imperative to keep your vehicle warm while on long mountain treks or looking to make a roomy flatbed conversion more inviting.

 Safety - What to keep in mind

-Converting a campervan is a great way to make the most of your outdoor trips.
+Converting a campervan is a great way to maximise your outdoor trips.
 However, safety should always be your top priority when making any modifications.
-Ensuring electrical installations are done by professionals and using fire retardant materials in convenient areas can help prevent a fire starting in the van.
+Ensuring electrical installations are done by professionals and using fire retardant materials in convenient areas can help prevent a fire from starting in the van.

-For any parts that you buy to use you in your campervan ensure they are TUV Tested.
+For any parts that you buy to use in your campervan, ensure they are TUV Tested.
 This is important when you're choosing a pop top roof.
-If you're purchasing a bed or rear seat, ensure it has been sufficiently crash tested.
+If purchasing a bed or rear seat, ensure it has been sufficiently crash tested.

-These accreditations are something the manufacturer has worked hard for and usually shown very clearly on their website.
-You can see this on the Skyline pop top roof website for example.
+These accreditations are something the manufacturer has worked hard for and are usually shown very clearly on their website.
+You can see this on the Skyline pop-top roof website, for example.

-Don't buy cheap knock off parts for the key elements of your build.
-If you're planning on using a Campervan Convertor, make sure they're professional.
+Don't buy cheap knockoff parts for the key elements of your build.
+If you plan on using a Campervan Convertor, ensure they're professional.
 They should have accreditation from the NCC.

 Wildworx Campervan Conversions

-Over the last few months we have been focusing on bringing you exclusive and limited edition Campervan Conversions.
-Making Wildworx a one stop shop for all your campervan modification needs.
+Over the last few months, we have focused on bringing you exclusive and limited edition Campervan Conversions.
+Making Wildworx a one-stop shop for all your campervan modification needs.

 The VW Transporter is the base vehicle we like to work with.
-We think that it offers the most versatile base model to then create an amazing luxury van conversion.
-We have completed campervan and van conversions on VW T6, VW T5, Ford Transit and many more different types of panel van.
+It offers the most versatile base model for a fantastic luxury van conversion.
+We have completed campervan and van conversions on VW T6, VW T5, Ford Transit and many more panel vans.

-We have completed campervan conversions in which the customer takes part in a specific sport, for example surfing or golf.
+We have completed campervan conversions in which the customer participates in a specific sport, for example, surfing or golf.
 We can arrange a van conversion which will enable you to carry around the equipment for your hobby in a manageable way.
 While also using the van for the school run and work.

 Van Conversions are an exciting way to stand out from the crowd wherever you are in the UK.
-Depending on what you use your van conversion for you can really go to town on your conversion.
+Depending on your usage, you can go to town on your van conversion.

-At Wildworx we have refined the Wildworx T6.1 Campervan Conversion over many years of trial and error.
-This Limited Edition has absolutely every extra you can get and uses the absolute best components on the market.
+At Wildworx, we have refined the Wildworx T6.1 Campervan Conversion over many years of trial and error.
+This Limited Edition has every extra you can get and uses the best components on the market.

 Get in touch to find out our availability to convert your vehicle into a camper.
-We also product a limited edition of campers and vans for for sale each year.
+We also produce a limited edition range of campers and vans for sale each year.